 Africa Life Aid spares no effort in Magwi women empowerment

-Magwi-based ALA Protection Officer Nelson Wani Okello said they have this year given out start- up kits like chairs and tables.
+Magwi-based ALA Protection Officer Nelson Wani Okello said they have this year given out start-up kits like chairs and tables.

 He said the chairs were hired to generate income and the women were being trained on table banking during the Sanduk Sanduk (merry-go-round) to consolidate the gains.

-He added that their efforts had seen several school dropouts resume studies and their earnings from the group activities would enable them purchase school materials and other basic needs.
+He added that their efforts had seen several school dropouts resume studies and their earnings from the group activities would enable them to purchase school materials and other basic needs.

 The leader of Lacam Yele, Joska Akumu, said her group received chairs that can be hired and the income saved.